A Follow-On Study of Donanemab (LY3002813) With Video Assessments in Participants With Alzheimer's Disease (TRAILBLAZER-EXT)

 Intervention / Treatment

-Other: Part A Validation of Remote Scale Assessments
+Other: Part A: Validation of Remote Scale Assessments

-Group 1: Cognitive/functional scale assessment at the study site (on-site), followed by an at-home assessment (VTC; video teleconference), or Group 2: Cognitive/functional scale assessment at home (VTC), followed by assessment on-site
+Group 1: Cognitive/functional scale assessment at the study site (on-site), followed by an at-home assessment (VTC; video teleconference), or Group 2: Cognitive/functional scale assessment at home (VTC), followed by assessment on-site.

 No intervention

-Other: Part B Donanemab
+Experimental: Part B: Donanemab

 Administered IV